 From a performance standpoint, this is one of the most critical sets of parameters:

-All Qubole clusters auto-scale up and down automatically within the minimum and maximum range set in this section.
+All Qubole clusters autoscale up and down automatically within the minimum and maximum range set in this section.

-Master and Slave Node Type
+Coordinator and Woker Node Type

-Select the Slave Node Type according to the characteristics of the application.
+Select the Worker Node Type according to the characteristics of the application.
 A memory-intensive application would benefit from memory-rich nodes (such as r3 node types in AWS, or E2-64 V3 in Azure), while a CPU-intensive application would benefit from instances with higher compute power (such as the c3 types in AWS or E2-64 V3 in Azure).

-The Master Node Type is usually determined by the size of the cluster.
+The Coordinator Node Type is usually determined by the size of the cluster.
 For smaller clusters and workloads, small instances (such as m1.large in AWS or Standard_A6 in Azure) suffice.
 But for extremely large clusters (or for running a large number of concurrent applications), Qubole recommends large-memory machines (such as 8xlarge machines in AWS, or larger Azure instances such as Standard_A8).

-Qubole uses Linux instances as cluster nodes.
+QDS uses Linux instances as cluster nodes.

 Node Bootstrap File¶